Marko Topo

-Marko Topo (Марко Топо; born 13 September 2003) is a German tennis player.
-He has a career high ATP singles ranking of world No. 255, achieved on 21 July 2025, and a doubles ranking of No. 573, achieved on 1 July 2024.
+Marko Topo (Марко Топо; born 13 September 2003) is a German professional tennis player.
+He has a career-high ATP singles ranking of No. 235 achieved on 2 March 2026 and a best doubles ranking of No. 573, reached on 1 July 2024.
 Topo formerly represented Serbia.

 Career

 2021: ATP debut

-In May, Topo made his ATP main draw debut at the Belgrade Open after receiving a wildcard for the singles main draw.
+In May 2021, Topo made his ATP main draw debut at the Belgrade Open after receiving a wildcard for the singles main draw.

 In September, he obtained his first Challenger level win, in Banja Luka, thanks to a wildcard, defeating compatriot Danilo Petrović 4–6, 7–6, 6–2.
 In the next round he then defeated Vitaliy Sachko, winning 7-6 in the third set, thus reaching the quarterfinals and landing in the top 1000 for the first time.

-2022: Top 500
+2022: ATP 500 and Top 500 debuts

-In April, he got a qualification wildcard for the ATP tournament in 2022 BMW Open in Munich, where he defeated fourth seed Henri Laaksonen in straights sets and Norbert Gombos in three sets to qualify for his second ATP main draw, where he lost to the German Oscar Otte in the first round.
+In April 2022, Topo got a qualification wildcard for the ATP tournament in 2022 BMW Open in Munich, where he defeated fourth seed Henri Laaksonen in straights sets and Norbert Gombos in three sets to qualify for his second ATP main draw, where he lost to the German Oscar Otte in the first round.

-In Hamburg, he qualified for his first ATP 500 tournament after also receiving a qualifying wildcard but lost in the first round to Alex Molčan.
+At the Hamburg Open, he qualified for his first ATP 500 tournament after also receiving a qualifying wildcard but lost in the first round to Alex Molčan.
 He reached the top 500 at world No. 498 on 1 August 2022.

-2023–2025: Top 255
+2023–2025: First Challenger final, Top 250

 Topo received a wildcard and qualified for his fourth ATP main draw at the 2023 BMW Open in Munich, defeating Czech Vit Kopriva in the last round of qualifying.
 He reached a career-high ranking of No. 335 on 14 August 2023.
 He also received a wildcard this time for the main draw at the 2024 BMW Open.